 Graduates of the Biotechnology Technician program may apply with advanced standing to the Bachelor of Environmental Public Health degree at Conestoga College.
-As such, graduates are able to complete this honours degree at an accelerated pace.
-Typically two years credit is granted towards the four-year degree.
+As such, graduates can complete this honours degree at an accelerated pace.
+Typically, two years credit is granted towards the four-year degree.

 University of Guelph